-ECTS (European Credit Transfer System) is an internationally recognised system for evaluating the workload of courses/studies (see chapter B4).
 One ECTS credit corresponds in Austria to a workload of about 25 hours for a student - including class time, autonomous study time, preparation and follow-up work.
 This estimated workload should be true as an average of what students need to do in order to reach the learning goals of their courses.
 If you are of the opinion that a course involves too many or too few ECTS credits, you can report this to your students' representatives.

 Example: For a lecture course with 3 semester hours (i.e. 3 units of 45 minutes each, every week for 15 weeks) and 5 ECTS credits, you should expect to put in more than one day of work per week throughout the semester.
-In total, the lecture unit itself accounts for just under 34 hours in 15 teaching weeks.
-This leaves 91 hours of work to be done.
-If you study 4-5 hours a day for 3 weeks towards the end of the semester for this exam, it certainly feels like a large workload.
-However, it roughly corresponds to the workload required for 5 ECTS credits
+If you attend the lectures, that is only about 2 hours per week.
+If you then spend 5 hours a day over the last 3 weeks of the semester preparing for the examination, that will feel like a large workload.
+But in reality, averaged over the semester, it is close to the effort described by 5 ECTS.